tokonoma/2web2ui/src/components/matchbox/README.md

 The custom `omitSystemProps` function is used to prevent certain props from rendering to the DOM unintentionally, first removing styled system props via the `@styled-system/props` package ([See the repo on GitHub](https://github.com/styled-system/styled-system/tree/master/packages/props)).
-Pass a whitelist of OGComponent props that overlap with styled-system props so that they are not unintentionally removed by the omit. ie. `['color', 'maxWidth']`.
+Pass a allowed list of OGComponent props that overlap with styled-system props so that they are not unintentionally removed by the omit. ie. `['color', 'maxWidth']`.
 The display name allows tests to shallow render the component using the display name rather than the generic name, which does not contain the 'Hibana'/'OG' prefix.

 ## Using the Component